PDP-8: Description

 The PDP-8 uses 12 bits for its word size and arithmetic, meaning that internally it can work with unsigned integers from 0 to 4095 or signed integers from −2048 to +2047.
-To support working with larger numbers and floating point values, an interpreter was used that stored a single value with two words, 24-bits, of significand (mantissa) and one-word exponent.
+To support working with larger numbers and floating point values, an interpreter was used that stored a single value with a two-word, 24-bit, significand (mantissa) and a one-word, 12-bit, exponent.
 Although using this format was slow, it allowed the PDP-8 to perform the same sorts of programs as much more expensive machines like the IBM 1130 and IBM System/360, while being much easier to interface with external devices.

 The memory address space is also 12 bits, so the PDP-8's basic configuration has a maximum main memory of 4,096 (2^{12}) twelve-bit words, or 6 KiB in modern terms.
 An optional memory-expansion unit can switch banks of memories using an IOT instruction.
 The memory is magnetic-core memory with a cycle time of 1.5 microseconds (0.667 MHz), so that a typical two-cycle (Fetch, Execute) memory-reference instruction runs at a speed of 0.333 MIPS.
 The 1974 Pocket Reference Card for the PDP-8/E gives a basic instruction time of 1.2 microseconds, or 2.6 microseconds for instructions that reference memory.

 The PDP-8 was designed in part to handle contemporary telecommunications and text.
 Six-bit character codes were in widespread use at the time, and the PDP-8's twelve-bit words can efficiently store two such characters.
 In addition, a six-bit teleprinter code called the teletypesetting or TTS code was in widespread use by the news wire services, and an early application for the PDP-8 was typesetting using this code.

 PDP-8 instructions have a three-bit opcode, so there are only eight major instructions.
 The programmer can use many additional instruction mnemonics, which the assembler translates to specific OPR or IOT instructions.
 The PDP-8 has only three programmer-visible registers: the 12-bit accumulator (AC), 12-bit program counter (PC), and a single-bit carry flag called the "link register" (L).
 Additional registers not visible to the programmer are a memory-buffer register and a memory-address register.
 To save money, these serve multiple purposes at different points in the operating cycle.
 For example, the memory buffer register provides arithmetic operands, is part of the instruction register, and stores data to rewrite the core memory, which is erased when read.